Comparing Gooseneck and 5th Wheel Trailers

 You might have heard a thing or two about hitch adapters.
 If you don’t know what they are for, let us explain.

-If you have a fifth-wheel hitch installed in your truck bed, a gooseneck adapter would allow you to install a gooseneck hitch using the fifth-wheel rails.
+If you have a fifth-wheel hitch installed in your truck bed, a gooseneck adapter will allow you to install a gooseneck hitch using the fifth-wheel rails.
 On the other hand, a fifth-wheel adapter can be installed in the ball hole of a gooseneck hitch.

 First of all, the use of a hitch adapter may void the warranty on your hitch.
 Before using an adapter, check whether or not there are special conditions in your warranty.
 But if your warranty has expired, you won’t have to worry about this.